eeue56/elm-static-html-lib/README.md

 # elm-static-html-lib

-Generate static html by passing a json object to your Elm views.
+Generate static html by passing an optional json object to your Elm views.

 Library version of elm-static-html.